Depression in adolescents and teenagers. Teenagers and Adolescents are vulnerable to depression. Some reasons are known and some are unknown.

 Serotonin is a neurotransmitter, found in the digestive tract of the human body.
-This is responsible for well-being, mood.
+This is responsible for well-being, and mood.
 The digestive tract and the human brain are deeply connected.
 So, when teens get addicted to drugs and alcohol, their mental health is affected.
 They may feel stress, anxiety and sadness, as well as memory, decision-making and learning.

-Therefore, to keep correct levels of serotonin in the body, healthy eating must be focused.
+Therefore, to keep correct levels of serotonin in the body, healthy eating must be focused on.
 Serotonin is derived from an amino acid tryptophan, used in the synthesis of proteins.
 Tryptophan is present in most protein-based foods like in chocolates, oats, dried dates, cheese, curd, milk, sesame, chickpeas, almonds, pumpkin and sunflower seeds, peanuts, meat, eggs and fish

 To keep our mood happy we must include the above products in our diet.

 Avoid irregular diet and substance use to stay away from depression.

 Eating habits are one of the major reasons for depression in adolescents and teenagers

 Before social media, people had time to talk, play roam and learn new things.
 Children generally used to have fun in a safe and protected environment.

 However, in the era of social networking, people get connected to an expanded range.
 People are exposed to unending knowledge and an unlimited number of connections.
 This has brought both positive and negative impacts.